aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Illegal ARID; i.e ARID is already been used for an outstanding read transaction.

-**NOTE** Pre-GA versions of the Shell and the FPGA Management tools may not have some of these checks and associated metrics exposed to the developers.

 ## AXI-Lite interfaces for register access -- (SDA, OCL, BAR1)